How Much Does a Psychologist Make a Year?

 What Does It Take to Become a Psychologist?

 Do you have good observational skills?
 Are you a problem solver?
 Do you pride yourself on your ability to build a rapport with others?
-Do you have empathy for those who are experiencing emotional or behavioral issues?
+Do you have empathy for people who are experiencing emotional or behavioral issues?

 If so, you may find you’re well-suited for a career as a psychologist.
 But you’ll also have to get the education and training necessary for the job.